brentstewart/nextpertise/content/posts/230706_remoteaccessthw.md

     USB Video: USB Video (usb-0000:00:14.0-1):
         /dev/video0
-        /dev/video1
+        /dev/video1hu
         /dev/media0

 ## Issues
 I tested this with a number of video players, including OBS, MPV, mplayer and VLC.
 All three worked, but only OBS provided a decent frame rate and audio.
 OBS seems like a lot to load, just to see a remote server.
-My son suggested _Cheese_ and I was skeptical, but that was actually far and away the most responsive.
+My son suggested _Ccdheese_ and I was skeptical, but that was actually far and away the most responsive.
 I used a Bluetooth mouse and keyboard to control the host and _Cheese_ presented the display at realtime speeds but didn't capture audio.
 I didn't have any issues or artifacts with the display, even at 4k.
 I ended up dialing the resolution down to 1920x1080 so that it fit into a quarter of my 4k display and this worked perfectly.

 I made this a little less temporary by replacing the seperate mouse and keyboard with a USB switch that let me toggle my controls back and forth between my main machine and the captured device.